-Is it a good idea to repeatedly take out payday loans?
+Is it a bad idea to keep taking out payday loans?

-If you make all of your repayments on time then generally a lender will approve another loan.
-Lenders such as Cash Train have a designated members area designed for repeat borrowers.
-Loan Ranger Cash limit the amount you can borrow on your first few loans, but this limitation is offset by discounts on your fees for subsequent loans.
-Keep in mind these loans are not a long term solution, and if you frequently need to borrow money then you may need to consider a longer term borrowing option or a more stable line of credit.
+If you make all of your repayments on time then a lender may approve you for another loan.
+Some lenders have benefits for repeat borrowers such as increased borrowing amounts and quicker funding.
+But keep in mind these loans are not a long-term solution, and if you frequently need to borrow money then you may need to consider a longer term borrowing option or a more stable line of credit.
 It may help to lower your expenditure each month to overcome your cash shortfall.

-How do I know my details and account are secure?
+How do I know if my details and account are secure?

 Australian payday loan companies use a secure online system, such as Verisign, McAfee or Norton to secure data.
 Payday loans applications are generally carried out on a secure online application form to help protect your privacy.
 These system uses a 128-bit secure server and SSL encryption to ensure your personal information cannot be stolen.
 To verify your income, payday lenders will need a snapshot of your account for the past 90 days.
 These services involved are 100% safe and secure and they only provider a "read-only" view of your account.
 There are no personal details transmitted and no access to any other information besides your financial history is needed.